 Barnett's first wife, Mary Henrietta Graham, was the first black woman to graduate from the University of Michigan in 1876.
 The couple had two children, Ferdinand L. and Albert Graham Barnett.
 Mary died in 1890 of heart disease.
 The younger Ferdinand Barnett served as Eighth Regiment supply sergeant in World War I. Albert Barnett became the city editor of the Chicago Defender.

 In June 1895, Barnett married Ida B. Wells.
-The couple had four children, Charles, Herman, Ida B. and Alfreda.
+The couple had four children, Charles, Herman, Ida B., and Alfreda.
 Barnett's attraction to Wells included his recognition of the mutual support for each other's careers that the relationship would bring.
 Shortly before their marriage, Wells purchased Barnett's stake in the Conservator and became the paper's manager and co-editor, while Barnett focused on his legal career.
 Barnett was an active Republican, and his support for the party put him in line for public office.

 In 1896, he was put in charge of the bureau of information and education for Blacks by the Republican National Committee.
 Also, in 1896, Barnett became the first Black assistant state's attorney in Illinois.
-As assistant state's attorney, Barnett worked in the juvenile court, in antitrust cases, and frequently appeared before the Illinois Supreme Court and had a good record.
+As assistant state's attorney, Barnett worked in the juvenile court, in antitrust cases, frequently appeared before the Illinois Supreme Court and had a good record.
 In 1902, Barnett made national news when he suggested that 10 million blacks would revolt against lynch law in the South at a gathering at Bethlehem Church in Chicago.

 In 1904 he was appointed as head of the Chicago branch of the Republican Party's Negro Bureau.
 In 1906, Barnett was nominated as a judge in the new Municipal Court of Chicago, the first Black candidate for a judgeship in Illinois.
-Barnett lost the election by 304 votes due to a lack of support by whiteand Black Republicans.
+Barnett lost the election by 304 votes due to a lack of support by white and Black Republicans.
 In the campaign for the position, Barnett did not gain the full support of Black ministers, particularly Archibald J. Cary.
-They were angry that his wife Ida B. Wells supported gambling kingpin Bob Motts's Pekin Theatre which was converted from a saloon.
+They were angry that his wife Ida B. Wells supported gambling kingpin Bob Motts's Pekin Theatre, which was converted from a saloon.

-Barnett was initially declared winner, but the results were reviewed, and Barnett became the only one of 27 Republican candidates rejected.
+Barnett was initially declared the winner, but the results were reviewed, and Barnett became the only one of 27 Republican candidates rejected.
 If he had been elected, Barnett would have been the second Black judge in a court of record after Robert Heberton Terrell of Washington, D.C.
 Barnett left the position of assistant state's attorney in 1910, turning to private practice where he advocated for racial justice.
 He often worked pro bono, focusing on employment discrimination and criminal cases.
 In 1917 he was a candidate for alderman of the second ward in Chicago.
 In the 1920s, Barnett and his wife supported Marcus Garvey and the Universal Negro Improvement Association.
 In the 1920s and 1930s, Barnett began to support the Democratic Party.
-Ferdinand Barnett died March 11, 1936.
+Ferdinand Barnett died on March 11, 1936.